cloud-gov/federalist.18f.gov/pages/using-federalist/getting-started.md

 ## Getting Started

-Immediately after building a new site, you need to customize the general content on your site, including your site name and contact information.
+Immediately after building a new site, you need to customize the general content on your site, including your site title and office's contact information.
 To do that, you’ll need to edit the configuration options in `_config.yml`.
-Keep in mind that this is a YAML-formatted file, so indentation is important to keep related options together.
+Keep in mind that this file is a special type, called "YAML", that requires specific formatting, so indentation is important to keep related options together.
 We recommend using space characters instead of tabs for nesting configuration options.
 Learn more about [working with YAML]({{
   site.baseurl }}{% link pages/using-federalist/yaml.md %}).